LukasMarx/ai-food-blog/src/content/posts/Coconut Cream Pie.md

-    "Pour the filling into the cooled pie crust and smooth the top with a spatula.", "Bake for 20-25 minutes or until the filling is set and the top is lightly golden.", "Cool the pie on a wire rack for 1 hour, then transfer to the refrigerator and chill for at least 2 hours before serving.", "Serve chilled with whipped cream and toasted coconut flakes on top."
+    "Pour the filling into the cooled pie crust and smooth the top with a spatula.", "Bake for 20-25 minutes or until the filling is set and the top is lightly golden.", "Cool the pie on a wire rack for 1 hour, then transfer to the refrigerator and chill for at least 2 hours before serving.", "Serve chilled with whipped cream and toasted coconut flakes on top.", ]
-]
 ---

 ## Introduction